DrDaveTurner/HPC-User/episodes/message-passing.md

 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- "What is the distribed-memory programming model?"
+- What is the distribed-memory programming model?
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Learn about message-passing in distributed-memory computing."
+- Learn about message-passing in distributed-memory computing.
-- "What are the strengths and limitations of this approach?"
+- What are the strengths and limitations of this approach?
 ::::::::::::::::::::::::::::::::::::::::::::::::

----

 ## The Message-Passing Paradigm